agongi/study/spring-test/mockito/README.md

 - when(mock#method).thenReturn(T);
 - verify(mock).method();

-MockitoBBD (Behavior-driven development) tests in a natural, human-readable language that focuses on the behavior of the application.
+MockitoBDD (Behavior-driven development) tests in a natural, human-readable language that focuses on the behavior of the application.

 - given(mock#method).willReturn(T);
 - then(mock).should().methodI();